-Josephine Baker: France's adopted Black superstar immortalised
+Josephine Baker: France's adopted black superstar immortalised

-And later this month she will become the first Black woman to enter the Pantheon in Paris, the mausoleum reserved for France's "great men".
+And on Tuesday she will become the first black woman to enter the Pantheon in Paris, the mausoleum reserved for France's "great men".

 Her adopted country is honouring her 46 years after her death not only as a mould-breaking entertainer but also as a French Resistance hero, civil rights activist and a diversity pioneer who created her own multiracial family.